jbuberel/buildmodeshared/gofromgo/README.md

 This section describes how you can compile a Go package as a shared object (on linux, named `.so` typically) that can be invoked by a Go program.
 This assumes you have a working go15 installation.

+NOTE: This has only been tested on Linux.

 ## Creating a workspace